-Childhood egg allergy a 'piece of cake' for researchersMay 6th, 2013 in Immunology /
+Childhood egg allergy a 'piece of cake' for researchersMay 6, 2013 in Medicine & Health / Immunology

 Young children who suffer from allergy to raw egg are being fed cake containing baked egg in a new study aimed at helping children to outgrow their allergy.